gaultier/blog/the_production_bug_that_made_me_care_about_undefined_behavior.md

 There's only one place that sets the `succeeded` field.
 And only one that sets the `error` field.
 No other place in the code touches these two fields.

 So now I am flabbergasted.
 How is that possible that both fields are true?
 The code is straightforward.
 Each field is only set once and exclusively.
-It should be impossible to have both fields with the same value.
+It should be impossible to have both fields with the value `true`.

 ## Just enough rope to hang yourself